AwalaApp/specs/rs000-core.md

 ### Parcel Delivery Binding

-This is a protocol that establishes a _Parcel Delivery Network_ (PDN) between an endpoint and a gateway, with the primary purpose of exchanging parcels bidirectionally.
+This is a protocol that establishes a _Parcel Delivery Connection_ (PDC) between an endpoint and a gateway, with the primary purpose of exchanging parcels bidirectionally.

 The node sending a parcel MUST NOT remove it until the peer has acknowledged its receipt.
 The acknowledgement MUST be sent after the parcel is safely stored -- Consequently, if the parcel is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).